arhamlodha318/ML-LoanPredicition/README.md

 It is an ongoing competition , so our rank would of course decrease .

 But as and when required , we would like to learn new skills and grow each and everyday .
 And therefore , we would bring our new skills to test by aiming for a better rank in the future

+### Rank Order Analysis
+Supplemented the ML model with a Rank Order Analysis for Monitoring puposes
+•	Targeted an optimal pool of customers by deploying a Strategic Model (Rank Order) thus minimizing the cost and maximizing the ROI by 2.5X
+•	Achieved 83% of the Total Profit by reaching out to 1/3rd of the population